hackclub/cider/submissions/Athan app by AADIL/README.md

 How did you build this: I used React Native on vs code

-How many hours did you spend on this:  30-40 aracade style hours but 10.5 hakatimable hours

 Did you use wakatime to log your progress?: Yes